renatoathaydes/wasmin/README.md

 Another small restriction is that no global state may be mutable, which is why only `let` can declare globals, but not `mut`.

-The fact that a linear type system is used, which means that there must only be a single reference to a variable at any given time, allows Wasmin to know that once a variable goes out of scope locally, it can be immediately de-allocated, together with everything it itself refers to (as everything else is also subject to this rule).
+The fact that a linear type system is used, which means that there must only be a single reference to a value at any given time, allows Wasmin to know that once a variable goes out of scope locally, its value can be immediately de-allocated, together with everything it itself refers to (as everything else is also subject to this rule).

 Wasmin only needs to insert some instructions at compile time to make sure that this happens, without having to